 Location - The location (path) of the domain within the enterprise structure.
-This information is derived from the fully qualified hostname or the computer name and domain portion of the hostname entered when the domain was added.
+This information is derived from the fully qualified host name or the computer name and domain portion of the hostname entered when the domain was added.
 Example: /com/enterpriseserver

 LDAP Url - URL to the active directory.
 This field is populated after adding the domain.
-The information is derived from the completed hostname.
+The information is derived from the completed Host Name field.